aferust/makegtkdclass/README.md

 }
 ```

-Please refer to example folder to see the resulting files of an example conversion process.
+Please refer to the example folder to see the resulting files of an example conversion process.